-Samsung TecTiles 2 arrive with Galaxy S 4 support, priced at $14.99 for a pack of 5Alex Wagner - Deputy Managing Editor, News Desk
+Samsung TecTiles 2 arrive with Galaxy S 4 support, priced at $14.99 for a pack of 5Alex Wagner - Editorial Director of News and Content

 After teasing its new Galaxy S 4-compatible TecTiles 2 last month, Samsung today made the NFC tags available for purchase through its online shop.
 The new TecTiles 2 tags feature an updated NFC protocol that makes them compatible with new hardware, such as Samsung's Galaxy S 4, as well as previous NFC-enabled Android phones.
 In order to program the TecTiles tags, users can download a special Samsung-made app from the Google Play Store.
 The new TecTiles 2 tags are available from Samsung's online shop, with pricing set at $14.99 for a pack of 5, and Samsung expects the tags to hit other retailers in June.